yTpo1/dotfiles/readme.md

 Download with curl
 > $ curl -LO https://github.com/yTpo1/my_arch_install_config/archive/master.zip

-you must use -L to follow redirects you must use -k if your certificate file is missing
+you must use -L to follow redirects
+you must use -k if your certificate file is missing

-Unzip
+Unzip and run script
 > $ pacman -Sy unzip
 > $ unzip master.zip
 > $ cd /my_arch_install_config/scripts